walaura/remote-env/README.md

 ### config bucket

-There's a single `.config.json` with all environment variables – you can check its shape in `config.ts` and you can either generate it yourself or (this is v cool) set a `CONFIG_URL` in your `.env` to download it and keep it fresh
+There's a single `.config.json` with all environment variables – you can check its shape in `config.ts` and you can either generate it yourself or (this is v cool) set a `REMOTE_ENV_URL` in your `.env` to download it and keep it fresh

 ### fish (express app on glitch)